mukul1799/Data-Analytics-Projects/Hospital Database Creation and Data Migration/README.md

 The main objectives of the project are:

-Ensure Data Uniqueness
+1) Ensure Data Uniqueness:
 Create unique identifiers for patients, doctors, departments, and appointments.

-Maintain Data Integrity
+2) Maintain Data Integrity:
 Enforce relationships between patients, doctors, departments, and appointments using foreign keys.

-Eliminate Invalid Data
+3) Eliminate Invalid Data:
 Restrict gender, appointment status, and date values to predefined valid formats.

-Prevent Scheduling Conflicts
+4) Prevent Scheduling Conflicts:
 Avoid double-booking doctors and prevent appointments from being scheduled in the past.

-Implement Role-Based Access Control
+5) Implement Role-Based Access Control:
 Ensure that only authorized doctors can view patient data based on their role and department.

-Enable Business Reporting
+6) Enable Business Reporting:
 Generate monthly revenue and departmental performance reports.

 # Dataset Description